Luckiligent/Luckiligent.github.io/README.md

 ## About Me

+I'm currently a Ph.D. student at Artificial Intelligence Trust, [HKUST (Guangzhou)](https://www.hkust-gz.edu.cn/).
 I obtained my Master's degree at the [University of Science and Technology of China (USTC)](http://www.ustc.edu.cn/), where I worked in the [UBIoT Lab](https://ubiot.ustc.edu.cn/).
-I specialize in Federated Learning, Reinforcement Learning, and Smart Healthcare.
-My research interests also extend to intelligent systems and IoT applications.
+My current research focuses on Geometric Machine Learning and Large Language Models.

 ## How to View